 1.1.1 - Institution has the mechanism for well planned curriculum delivery and documentation.
-Explain in 500 words

-The college plays a major role in the curriculum design and development process.
-The Board of Studies of the College in consultation with the concerned faculties and experts from external agencies/institutions develops the curriculum and syllabus of a particular subject/course identified by the college on the basis of need based relevant to the socio-economic on educational, national and global priorities.
-The curricula so developed is placed before the Planning Board of the college which consists of faculty members, representatives of alumni, academic peers, stake holders, guardian representatives, students representatives etc. and the Planning Board reviews the curriculum after getting the feedback of the above stake holders and submit the same to the University for approval.
+Explain in 500 words educational, national and global priorities.
+The curricula so developed is placed before the Planning Board of the college which consists of faculty members, representatives of alumni, academic peers, stake holders, guardian representatives, students' representatives etc. and the Planning Board reviews the curriculum after getting the feedback of the above stake holders and submit the same to the University for approval.
 The School of Board of Studies of the University further reviews the curriculum so submitted by the college and finally convey the approval by the University.
 For instance, the college has developed the curricula and syllabi of the following Courses in the above process and finally the approval of the University was obtained. i.
-Three Years

-Degree Course in B.Sc.
+Three Years Degree Course in B.Sc.
 Biotechnology. ii.
-Three Years Degree Courses in Food

-Processing Technology. iii.
+Three Years Degree Courses in Food Processing Technology. iii.
 The curriculum and syllabus of B.C.A. iv.
-Career

-Oriented Courses (Certificate/Diploma/Advanced Diploma) in Industrial Fish and

-Fisheries, Food Science & Quality Control, Microbiology (Food and

-Environmental), Bioinformatics in Biodiversity, Mushroom Cultivation, Fashion

-Designing and Secretarial Practice & Office Management. v.
-The Human Rights

-Studies Centre also developed the syllabus of the elective subject of B.A.

-Human Rights and Values in Education, Foundation and Certificate Courses of

-Human Rights & Duties Education and Human Development. vi.
-The Women's Studies during the teachers-guardians' meet, alumni meet and in the meeting of the

-Centre also developed the curriculum of Certificate Course of Women's Studies.

-The feedback of the students, alumni, guardians, local peers are obtained alumni, guardians, local peers and management of the college.

-Planning Board which consists of the representatives of the students, teachers,
+Career Oriented Courses (Certificate/Diploma/Advanced Diploma) in Industrial Fish and Fisheries, Food Science & Quality Control, Microbiology (Food and Environmental), Bioinformatics in Biodiversity, Mushroom Cultivation, Fashion Designing and Secretarial Practice & Office Management. v.
+The Human Rights Studies Centre also developed the syllabus of the elective subject of B.A.
+Human Rights and Values in Education, Foundation and Certificate Courses of Human Rights & Duties Education and Human Development. vi.
+The Women's Studies Centre also developed the curriculum of Certificate Course of Women's Studies.
+Hence, the college plays a major role in the curriculum design and development process.
+The feedback on curriculum and syllabi are obtained from the students, alumni, guardians, local peers during teachers-guardians' interactions, alumni meet and in the meeting of the Planning Board which consists of the representatives of the students, teachers, alumni, guardians, local peers and management of the college.

+The Board of Studies of the College in consultation with the concerned faculties and experts from external agencies/institutions develops the curriculum and syllabus of a particular subject/course identified by the college on the basis of need based relevant to the socio-economic on